 Each financial aid request is reviewed carefully in an effort to arrive at an accurate determination of need for financial assistance.
 This process takes into account each student’s family income, assets, family size, number of students in college, and other pertinent information.

-The financial aid process is the same for undergraduate and graduate students.
+The financial aid process is the same for undergraduate, graduate, and translation program students.

 Types of Aid